alberto-lazari/masters-thesis/chapters/background.typ

 the framework introduced a separation between SDK and non-SDK interfaces through the hidden APIs list @hidden_apis.
 This created a gap between the capabilities of system applications and those available to third-party applications, restricting access to certain internal features.

+==== System Layer
+The System layer includes essential system applications and services that manage core functionalities of the OS, such as telephony, location and media.
+These components are granted elevated permissions and provide services that user apps rely on but cannot directly access.

+- Services:
+  examples of key system services include the Location Manager, Telephony Manager, Notification Manager.
+  They expose their functionalities using interfaces in the framework API, often granting controlled access to sensitive resources that are restricted behind specific permissions.
+  The actual implementation resides in system components that live in their own elevated process.

+  While service interfaces are usually defined in `android.*` packages, their implementation are placed under `com.android.server.*` packages.
+  This separation is even more evident in the file system structure of the source files, where services have their source code organized in a dedicated `services/` directory tree, which puts emphasis on the fact that they are components of the system, and not part of the Android framework API directly.

+- System apps:
+  they are regular apps that come pre-installed with the system image and can be granted system permissions @privileged_permissions.
+  They are installed under a read-only directory, to avoid deletion and modification.

 ==== Binder Mechanism
 The Binder mechanism is Android’s core inter-process communication (IPC) system,